 The police immediately appeared and confiscated the page, and the paper appeared with a large blank.
 The workers fought for a copy of the paper, the whole edition was sold out at once.
 Great rage on the part of the president of police, who warned the chief editor the next day: "You are not permitted to publish your paper with blank spaces.
 The government does not desire it".

-We have decided on the next occasion to fill in the censored space by publishing a folk song: "Foor Theresa".
-The song is not ted, young forces, qualified workers!
-And Mussolini's followers occuppy every high state position.
-A new life has begun. . . .
+We have decided on the next occasion to fill in the censored space by publishing a folk song: "Poor Theresa".
+The song is not new, but we are not inventive as the Fascisti.